 Senior Class Mentor

 Mr. Leeson studied Community and Environmental Sociology at the University of Wisconsin.
 Over the past twenty years, he has taught and worked in 18 nations.
 He serves as an elder at Damascus Road Church, and loves building up the body of Christ and teaching young people to follow the ways of Jesus.
 He is married to Emelina and has five children.
 Mr. Leeson and his family enjoy exploring the wilderness and are always scouting their next adventure.

 Fridays and Fine Arts

-Mrs. Johnson is the Art teacher at CCA.
+Mrs. Johnson is the art director and grammar teacher at CCA.
 She has her interior design degree from Seminole State College in Florida.
-In 2013, she and her husband, Casey, moved with their three children from Daytona Beach, FL to Madison to plant Redeemer City Church in the Fitchburg/Southwest Madison area.
-A few things she enjoys are hiking and exploring new areas and state parks, crafting, and antiquing.
+In 2013, she and her husband, Casey, moved from Central Florida to Madison to church plant.
+They have four children: Westyn, Emmet, Clara, and Hazel.
+They enjoy hiking and exploring new areas and state parks, crafting, and antiquing.
 She always has a project of some sort going on.
 It could be anything from a simple sketch to painting, redesigning a room or refinishing furniture.

 Laura Berner is excited to return to the CCA staff this year as a Friday course teacher.
 She will be teaching 3rd grade in the mornings and then head over to the other campus for Literature/Drama and Theater.
 New for her this year will be stepping in as Director for the Logic play.
 This is her eighth year as a co-teacher at Charis and all four of her children are Charis students, ranging in grade levels from ninth on down to second.
 She has lived in and around Dane County her whole life and currently resides in McFarland.
 She and her husband, Scot, celebrated their 18th wedding anniversary this past June.
 Laura stays busy teaching, being a soccer mom, and fellowshipping with friends and family.
 She loves a good audiobook and chocolate – even better if they go together!